lordsmh/H4f3z/README.md

-# Hafez: Web Vulnerability Scanner
+# H4f3z: Web Vulnerability Scanner

-Hafez is a web penetration testing and security tool designed to detect common vulnerabilities in websites.
+H4fez is a web penetration testing and security tool designed to detect common vulnerabilities in websites.
 This tool can identify several critical security flaws, making it a valuable resource for both novice and professional penetration testers.

 ## Features